 Staff must use extreme caution when opening email attachments received from unknown senders, which may contain viruses, email bombs or Trojan horse code.
+Only email via the school's Gmail service may be opened on school devices.

 If it is suspected that there may be a virus on any school ICT equipment, staff should stop using the equipment and contact the IT team immediately.
 They will advise what actions to take and be responsible for advising others that need to know.